LEVELS OF LEARNING

-At Morley College London we offer a wide range of courses from Entry Level to Level 5.
-But how can you tell which level is the right one for you?
-Check our guide to the Levels of Learning here to find out:
+At Morley College London we offer a wide range of courses.
+Our courses include some that carry no formal qualification/level and others that do.
+Check our guide to the Levels of Learning and Qualification here to find out:

 Most of our courses are short courses with no qualifications attached, so they have no formal entry requirements.
 However, a course labelled “Intermediate” or “Advanced” will require some previous knowledge or experience of the subject, and some subjects – such as languages or some dance courses – operate in “stages” so you can choose according to your existing knowledge.
 Always check the course descriptions for guidance.

-This is a beginners’ level course that is roughly equivalent to a low GCSE grade, and is designed to help you develop basic skills and knowledge that you can build on later.
+This is a beginners’ level course that is roughly equivalent to a low GCSE grade and is designed to help you develop basic skills and knowledge that you can build on later.
 Level 1 courses generally require little previous experience, but if you want to take a Level 1 ESOL course you may have to complete Entry Level 3 first.
-Our accredited Level 1 courses include Jewellery Certificate: Level 1, and the AAT Access Award in Bookkeeping and Accounting Software.
+Our accredited Level 1 courses include Level 1 Award in Introduction to Counselling Skills and the AAT Access Award in Bookkeeping and Accounting Software.

 A Level 2 course is roughly equivalent to a higher GCSE grade and is also suitable for students with little previous experience in a subject.
 These courses will provide you with a grounding for further study or for starting work.
-Our Level 2 courses include the AAT Level 2 Award in Accounting Software, Jewellery Certificate: Level 2, and the ILM Level 2 Award in Introduction to Mentoring Skills.
+Our accredited Level 2 courses include the AAT Level 2 Award in Accounting Software and CIBTAC Diploma in Beauty Therapy Services: Level 2.

 LEVEL 3 – ADVANCED LEARNING